 - ‘Saddleback’ lesion near the dorsal fin

-- Rapid gilling in cases where gills are infected
+- Rapid gilling in cases of gill infection

-As Flavobacterium columnare is Gram-negative, fish can be treated with a combination of the antibiotics furan-2 and kanamycin administered together.
+As Flavobacterium columnare is Gram-negative, you can treat your betta with a combination of the antibiotics furan-2 and kanamycin.
 Medicated food containing oxytetracycline is also an effective treatment for internal infections, but resistance is emerging.
-Potassium permanganate, copper sulfate and hydrogen peroxide can also be applied externally to adult fish and fry, but can be toxic at high concentrations.
-Vaccines can also be given in the face of an outbreak or to prevent disease occurrence.
+You may apply potassium permanganate, copper sulfate, and hydrogen peroxide externally to adult fish and fry, but be aware that these can be toxic in high concentrations.
+Vaccines can also help in the face of an outbreak or to prevent disease occurrence.

 - Quarantine new fish for two weeks